 Jay White has realized a performing career as a professional chorister and alto soloist spanning more than 35 years.
 He has sung every style from pre-medieval to post-modern to present-musical.
 Choral positions include those with Washington National Cathedral Choir of Men and Boys, Grace Cathedral San Francisco, Maryland Handel Festival, Washington Bach Consort, Folger Consort, Spire, Quire Cleveland, Carmel Bach Festival Chorale, and Apollo’s Fire Singers, among many others.
-Sought after as an interpreter of repertoire from medieval to baroque and beyond, he has appeared at national and international early music festivals, and sung under the batons of Christopher Hogwood, Nicholas McGegan, Andrew Megill, Bruno Weil, Jeanette Sorrell, to name a few.
+Sought after as an interpreter of repertoire from medieval to baroque and beyond, he has appeared at national and international early music festivals and sung under the batons of Christopher Hogwood, Nicholas McGegan, Andrew Megill, Bruno Weil, and Jeanette Sorrell, to name a few.
 In all, as a choral singer, soloist, and chamber singer, he has participated in more than 1400 performances around the globe.

 Dr. White received his training at the Early Music Institute at the Indiana University Jacobs School of Music and the University of Maryland School of Music and Maryland Opera Studio.
 He holds Bachelor of Music, Master of Music, and Doctor of Musical Arts degrees, with studies in vocal performance, musicology and performance practice, and pedagogy and vocology.
-He has served in higher education close to 15 years, and on the faculties of University of Maryland, University of Delaware, and DePauw University.
+He has served in higher education for close to 15 years on the faculties of University of Maryland, University of Delaware, and DePauw University.
 Dr. White is currently Professor of Voice at the Kent State University Hugh A. Glauser School of Music.
-Responsibilities comprise a full studio of music education, vocal performance, and musical theatre voice students, along with courses in diction, language, opera, and related undergraduate and graduate subjects in the voice curriculum.
+Responsibilities comprise a full studio of music education, vocal performance, and musical theatre voice students along with courses in diction, language, opera, and related undergraduate and graduate subjects in the voice curriculum.
 He has served as Music Director for the Kent State Opera since 2012, working with productions of literature from the 17th to 21st centuries.

 Research interests include the countertenor in music history, literature and repertoire for the emerging voice, historical performance practice, vocal health, individual voice and classroom singing, choral pedagogy, and musical theatre techniques and practice.
 As a writer and clinician, Dr. White has offered juried sessions at numerous professional conferences such as the National Association of Teachers of Singing, Ohio Music Education Association, Voice Foundation, International Society of Music Education, Voices 500, and Southeastern Theatre Conference, among others.